SwissSkynet/whitelist/README.md

 sudo rm -r .git
 cd
 sudo rm -r whitelist
+sudo crontab -e       //Delete the Cronjob entry of you have set it.
 ```

 **Note: You don't have to clone the repo every time you need to update whitelist file.
 Navigate to `whitelist/scripts` and run it again `sudo ./whitelist.sh`**